Formula One engines: Long conrods

-The power a Formula One engine produces is generated by operating at a very high rotational speed, up to 20,000 revolutions per minute (rpm).
-However, they are electronically limited to 15,000 as of 2021 season.
-This contrasts with road car engines of a similar size, which typically operate at less than 6,000 rpm.
-The basic configuration of a naturally aspirated Formula One engine had not been greatly modified since the 1967 Ford Cosworth DFV and the mean effective pressure had stayed at around 14 bar.
+Valve springs

 Until the mid-1980s Formula One engines were limited to around 12,000 rpm due to the traditional metal springs used to close the valves.
-The speed required to operate the engine valves at a higher rpm called for ever stiffer springs, which increased the power required to drive the camshaft and the valves to the point where the loss nearly offset the power gain through the increase in rpm.
+The speed required to close the valves at a higher rpm called for ever stiffer springs, which increased the power required to drive the camshaft to open the valves, to the point where the loss nearly offset the power gain through the increase in rpm.
 They were replaced by pneumatic valve springs introduced by Renault in 1986, which inherently have a rising rate (progressive rate) that allowed them to have an extremely high spring rate at larger valve strokes without much increasing the driving power requirements at smaller strokes, thus lowering the overall power loss.
-Since the 1990s, all Formula One engine manufacturers used pneumatic valve springs with the pressurised air allowing engines to reach speeds of over 20,000 rpm.
+Since the 1990s, all Formula One engine manufacturers have used pneumatic valve springs with pressurised air.

-Short-stroke engine

-Formula One cars use short-stroke engines.
-To operate at high engine speeds, the stroke must be relatively short to prevent catastrophic failure, usually from the connecting rod, which is under very large stresses at these speeds.
-Having a short stroke means a relatively large bore is required to reach a 1.6-litre displacement.
-This results in a less efficient combustion stroke, especially at lower rpm.
+Piston speed

 In addition to the use of pneumatic valve springs, a Formula One engine's high rpm output has been made possible due to advances in metallurgy and design, allowing lighter pistons and connecting rods to withstand the accelerations necessary to attain such high speeds.
 Improved design also allows narrower connecting rod ends and so narrower main bearings.
 This permits higher rpm with less bearing-damaging heat build-up.
 For each stroke, the piston goes from a virtual stop to almost twice the mean speed (approximately 40 m/s), then back to zero.
 This occurs once for each of the four strokes in the cycle: one Intake (down), one Compression (up), one Power (ignition-down), one Exhaust (up).
-Maximum piston acceleration occurs at top dead center and is in the region of 95,000 m/s2, about 10,000 times standard gravity (10,000 g).
+Maximum piston acceleration occurs at top dead center (TDC) and is in the region of 95,000 m/s2, about 9,700 times standard gravity (9,700 G).

+To lower the maximum piston/conrod acceleration, Formula One cars use short-stroke, multi-cylinder engines that result in lower average piston speed for a given displacement.
+After seeing some 16 cylinder engines, the number of cylinders was limited to twelve in 1972, ten in 2000, eight in 2006 and six in 2014.
+These regulation changes made higher-speed designs more difficult and less efficient.
+To operate at high engine speeds under such limits, the stroke must be short to prevent catastrophic failure, usually from the connecting rod, which is under very large stresses.
+Having a short stroke means a relatively large bore is required to reach a given displacement.
+This results in less efficient combustion, due mostly to flame-front propagation having to travel the long distance (for a volume) of ever thinner disk (larger diameter with less height) -shaped combustion chamber deviating far away from the ideal sphere shape with the tip of spark plug at its center.